Intentional Tort: Meaning And Examples (June 2025)

 Victims of intentional torts have a right to seek various forms of compensation, including damages for physical injuries, emotional distress, and sometimes punitive damages aimed at deterring similar behavior in the future.
 This is particularly important in cases of severe or repeated intentional harm, where courts may award punitive damages in addition to general compensation.

-You can pursue a claim against someone who commits an intentional tort.
+You can pursue a claim against someone who commits an intentional tort such as slander.
 This claim will allow you to seek compensation for the losses you incurred.
 As you and your lawyer consider how and against whom to assert a claim, you should keep the following considerations in mind:

 Benefits and Drawbacks Compared to Negligence